circleci/circleci-docs/jekyll/_cci2/upgrading.md

 ## Cut Over

-### Update S3 Settings
+Complete the following steps to cut over to the new installation:

-In AWS, you should edit the new IAM policy and update the name of the S3 bucket to match the name from your previous 1.0 installation.
+1. Update S3 settings.
+In AWS, edit the new IAM policy and update the name of the S3 bucket to match the name from your previous 1.0 installation.

-### Update Replicated Settings
+2. Update Replicated settings.
+In the Replicated management console, update the name of the S3 bucket to match the name that you used in your 1.0 installation.

-In the replicated consosle you should update the name of the S3 bucket to match the one that you had in your 1.0 installation.
+3. After you have restored the databases and updated the S3 bucket, verify that all of your previous builds and project settings are available.

-After you have restored the databases, updated the S3 bucket and verified that all of your previous builds and project settings are available you can safely change the GitHub OAuth application to the original one that you were using and update the DNS to have your previous subdomain point to the new installation.
+4. You can now safely change the GitHub OAuth application to the original OAuth app that you were using and update the DNS to have your previous subdomain point to the new installation.

 ## Troubleshooting